 How large should a battery container be for a microgrid?

-That depends on energy consumption, peak load, and the amount of generation.
-An energy scan helps to accurately determine this.
+That depends on the energy consumption, peak load, and the amount of generation.
+An energy scan helps to determine this accurately.

 Can you run a microgrid without a grid connection?

-Yes, with sufficient generation and a properly sized battery container, full autonomy is possible.
+Yes, with sufficient generation and a well-dimensioned battery container, full autonomy is possible.

 On average between €20,000 and €150,000, depending on capacity, inverters, cooling, and monitoring.

-Is a subsidy possible for these types of systems?
+Is subsidy available for these kinds of systems?

-Yes, through schemes like EIA and SDE++, you can gain financial benefits as a company or organization.
+Yes, through schemes like EIA and SDE++, you can get financial benefits as a company or organization.

 Most systems can be delivered and operational within a few weeks, depending on the project.